 - Divide dough in half, then half again.
 You will have 4 balls.

-- Set all of these 4 balls back in a bowl and cover with a moist paper towel (touching the balls) to help keep from them from drying out.
+- Set all of these 4 balls back in a bowl and cover with a moist paper towel (touching the balls) to help keep them from drying out.

 - Take out one ball and recover the rest.

-- So eventually, each of the 4 balls will be divided into thirds which will give you 12 balls and will become 12 pretzels.
+- Divide that one ball into thirds.
+So eventually, each of the 4 balls will be divided into thirds which will give you 12 balls and will become 12 pretzels.

-- Roll out each ball into a rope about 1" to 1-1/2" in diameter and 14" to 16" long.
+- Roll out each of those first three balls into a rope about 1" to 1-½" in diameter and 14" to 16" long.
 Mine were 14" and they are a little fat.

 - Continue with each ball as in the directions above until all the pretzels shapes are done.